lrperlmu/324-demo/README.md

 # 324-demo
-Demonstration of using git for CSC 324
+Demonstration of git for CSC 324

 # Guide to contents of this repository
 - README.md